stakater/kubestackplus-docs/content/for-delivery-engineers/tutorials/01-configure-infra-gitops-config/configure-infra-gitops-repo.md

 > Follow along GitHub/GitLab documentation for configuring other organization specific requirements set for source code repositories.

 1. Create a secret with read permissions over this repository.
 Navigate to following section for more info [Configure Repository Secret for ArgoCD](../../how-to-guides/configure-repository-secret/configure-repository-secret.md).

-Provide this secret to stakater-admin for it to be deployed with your ArgoCD instance.
+> **Note: Provide this secret (PAT/SSH private key) and the infra repo URL to stakater-admin for it to be deployed with your ArgoCD instance.**

 1. Now let's copy the structure that we saw in the [template](https://github.com/stakater/infra-gitops-config.git).
 Add a folder bearing your cluster's name say `dev` at the root of the repository that you just created.
     > If you plan on using this repository for multiple clusters, add a folder for each cluster.
 1. Inside the folder created in step 2, add two folders; one named `argocd-apps`, and another one named `tenant-operator-config`